leoAshu/nextjs-essentials/README.md

 - `/public`: Contains all the static assets for your application, such as images.
 - `/scripts`: Contains a seeding script that you'll use to populate your database in a later chapter.
 - **Config Files**: You'll also notice config files such as next.config.js at the root of your application.
 Most of these files are created and pre-configured when you start a new project using `create-next-app`.
 You will not need to modify them in this course.

+## Routing in Next.js

+### File-based Routing

+Next.js uses a file-system-based router.
+For example, creating a file named `about.js` in the `pages` directory automatically creates the `/about` route.

+### Dynamic Routes

+Dynamic routes allow for the creation of pages with dynamic content.
+For instance, `[id].js` in the `pages` directory corresponds to `/posts/[id]`.

+### Linking Between Pages

+The `Link` component in Next.js enables client-side navigation between pages reducing the need for full-page reloads.

+## Server-Side Rendering (SSR)

+Server-side rendering involves rendering pages on the server rather than the client.
+This improves performance and SEO.

+### Pages with `getServerSideProps`

+The `getServerSideProps` function allows fetching data on each request, enabling dynamic content for SSR pages.